-A Proposed Amendment to Zoning By-law 500 amends the Town’s existing comprehensive Zoning By-law 500, to remove the “Countryside Area” together with related special provisions (site specific zoning by-laws) and sketches.
+A Proposed Amendment to Zoning By-law 500 amends the Town’s existing comprehensive Zoning By-law, Zoning By-law 500, to remove the “Countryside Area” together with related zoning provisions and mapping.

-A Proposed Countryside Zoning By-law establishes a new “free standing” zoning by-law for the “Countryside Areas” area of the Town.
+A Proposed Amendment to Zoning By-law (March 2023) establishes a new “free standing” zoning by-law for the “Countryside Areas”.
 The Countryside Area is the area of land

 An Official Plan Amendment is proposed that would amend Section 8.1.12 of the Town Official Plan to permit an additional residential unit in a detached building on the same lot as a single detached dwelling, irrespective of whether the single detached dwelling already contains an additional dwelling unit (i.e. up to two additional dwelling units on lots containing a single detached dwelling).